How To: Plan your hybrid Azure Active Directory join implementation

 Beginning with version 1.1.819.0, Azure AD Connect provides you with a wizard to configure hybrid Azure AD join.
 The wizard enables you to significantly simplify the configuration process.
 If installing the required version of Azure AD Connect is not an option for you, see how to manually configure device registration.

 On-premises AD UPN support in Hybrid Azure AD join

 Sometimes, your on-premises AD UPNs could be different from your Azure AD UPNs.
-In such cases, Windows 10 Hybrid Azure AD join provides limited support for Alternate login IDs based on the type of alternate login ID, authentication method, domain type and Windows 10 version.
-There are two types of alternate login IDs that can exist in your environment:
+In such cases, Windows 10 Hybrid Azure AD join provides limited support for on-premises AD UPNs based on the authentication method, domain type and Windows 10 version.
+There are two types of on-premises AD UPNs that can exist in your environment:

 - Routable UPN: A routable UPN has a valid verified domain, that is registered with a domain registrar.
 For example, if contoso.com is the primary domain in Azure AD, contoso.org is the primary domain in on-premises AD owned by Contoso and verified in Azure AD

 - Non-routable UPN: A non-routable UPN does not have a verified domain.
 It is applicable only within your organization's private network.
 For example, if contoso.com is the primary domain in Azure AD, contoso.local is the primary domain in on-premises AD but is not a verifiable domain in the internet and only used within Contoso's network.

-The table below provides details on support for either of these alternate login IDs in Windows 10 Hybrid Azure AD join
+The table below provides details on support for these on-premises AD UPNs in Windows 10 Hybrid Azure AD join

 |Type of on-premises AD UPN||Domain type||Windows 10 version||Description|